 Over the past few years we have served many men and women who are battling addiction.
-Some in our residential home and many in our outreach program.
-Through this time we have watched many children of active addicts suffer neglect, abuse and hopelessness.
-As studies demonstrate, children in the homes of addiction are much more likely to walk the same destructive path.
+We have ministered to some in our men's residential home and many others through our outreach program.
+Through the years, we have watched many children suffer neglect, abuse and hopelessness.
+As studies demonstrate, children in homes of addiction are more likely to walk the same destructive path.
 According to the National Survey on Drug Use and Health, more than 8.3 million children under the age of 18 live in a household where at least one parent is addicted to drugs or alcohol.

 Give to our Children's Resource Center today